-Winter holiday in the Canadian RockiesA winter holiday tour in western Canada with outdoor fun and activities in the powder snow of the Rocky Mountain National Parks of Banff, Lake Louise and Jasper
+Winter holiday in the Canadian RockiesA winter holiday tour in western Canada, with outdoor fun and activities in the powder snow of the Rocky Mountain National Parks of Banff, Lake Louise and Jasper

 Tour S, 11 days, Snow Days in the RockiesBrilliant blue skies above snowy peaks, forests sleeping under their blankets of snow, frozen rivers and waterfalls create a special kind of magic to the landscapes of the Canadian Rockies.
 Our guided winter tour for small groups through the Rocky Mountain national parks includes walks with and without snow shoes, fun outdoor activities and opportunities for ice skating, tube sliding, cross country skiing all topped off with visiting the Rocky Mountain villages of Banff, Lake Louise and Jasper plus the winter city of Edmonton.

-What's Included:airport transfers, transportation in 15-seater passenger van, 10 nights in standard hotel (in twin rooms), 9 breakfasts, welcome gift. admission to the National Parks, Sulphur Mountain Gondola Day 4, fat tire bike rental Day 7, Canyon Walk Day 8, use of snow shoes throughout, services of licensed driver / guide.
+What's Included:airport transfers, transportation in 15-seater passenger van, 10 nights in standard hotels (in twin rooms), 9 breakfasts, welcome gift. admission to the National Parks, Sulphur Mountain Gondola Day 4, fat tire bike rental Day 7, Canyon Walk Day 8, use of snow shoes throughout, services of licensed driver / guide.

 Not included:not mentioned meals, winter boots and clothing, optional activities.